 There's much in health-care policy that divides Republicans.
 But there's one major idea that unites them.
 Block grants for Medicaid.
-It's in Rep. Paul Ryan's budget.
+It's was in Rep. Paul Ryan's budget.
 It was in Mitt Romney's presidential platform.
-It's at the core of Louisiana Gov. Bobby Jindal's new Obamacare replacement plan.
+And it's at the core of Senate Republicans' new budget proposal, the Wall Street Journal reported Monday.

 In its simplest form, turning Medicaid into a "block grant" simply means handing control of the program — and the funding for it — over to the states.
 But in all these plans the details reveal something else, too: a massive cut to Medicaid spending that could throw tens of millions of people off the program.
 To understand how that works, you need to understand the unusual way that Medicaid works.